firebase/extensions/docs/delete-user-data/GetStarted.md

 ## Using the Delete User Data extension

-The Delete User Data extension (`delete-user-data`) lets you delete a user's data if the user is deleted from your authenticated users.
+The Delete User Data extension (`delete-user-data`) lets you delete a user's data when the user is deleted from your Firebase project.
 You can configure this extension to delete user data from any or all of the following: Cloud Firestore, Realtime Database, or Cloud Storage.
 Each trigger of the extension to delete data is keyed to the user's `UserId`.

 > **Note:** To use this extension, you need to manage your users with Firebase Authentication.